erleonard/erleonard.github.io/_posts/2018-10-06-CiscoMeraki.md

 MX can configure, monitor, and maintain your VPN so you don't have to.

 # Meraki dashboard steps
-1. Login to the Cisco Meraki dashboard
+1. Log in to the Cisco Meraki dashboard
 2. Click on your current network, it will expand to see a list of existing network and select "create a new network".
-3. Enter a network name, set the network type to security appliance and then click on the create network button.
+3. Enter a **network name**, set the network type to **security appliance** and then click on the **create network** button.
 ![MerakiNewNetwork]({{ site.url }}{{ site.baseurl }}/assets/images/2018/2018-10-06-MerakiNewNetwork.png)
 4. Once you created your network you will be able to add the vMX to the newly created network.
 ![MerakiNewNetwork]({{ site.url }}{{ site.baseurl }}/assets/images/2018/2018-10-06-MerakiAddvMX.png)
-5. After it's added to your network, your will need to "Generate authentication token".
+5. After it's added to your network, you will need to "Generate authentication token".
 The token will be used when you perform your vMX deployment in Azure.
 ![MerakiNewNetwork]({{ site.url }}{{ site.baseurl }}/assets/images/2018/2018-10-06-MerakiGenerateToken.png)

 # Steps prior to deployment in Azure